 Simple, low-cost, accurate indoor positioning

 When introducing traceability to Returnable Transport Packaging (such as specific boxes, pallets or jigs), each of our customers faces the issue of combining indoor and outdoor positioning.
 Outdoors GPS is a perfect technology, since it is accurate on a meter level and does not require any additional infrastructure.
 However, accurate indoor positioning remains a challenge.
-Moreover, customers prefer not to install expensive infrastructure which requires wiring, calibration or maintenance.
+Moveover, customers prefer not to install expensive infrastructure which requires wiring, calibration or maintenance.
 The optimal solution seamlessly integrates indoor and outdoor tracking.
 This is exactly where Bluetooth, more specifically the low-energy variant called Bluetooth Low Energy (BLE), kicks in.

 Let us explain how it works:

 Imagine you have a production plant.
 In this case we would advise you to create different indoor zones.
 In this way, you know at all times where your assets are.
 Are they in the production line?
 Are they in a stock zone?
 Or are they ready for shipment?
-Once you discreetly define the zones that are relevant to you, you can easily find back assets.
+Once you discreetly define the zones that are relevant to you, you can easily find your assets.
 More importantly, you get insights you can act upon in your process flows.
 Therefore, Sensolus offers Bluetooth geobeacons.
-These are small, wireless devices with only one purpose, beaconing.
+These are small, wireless devices with only one purpose: beaconing.
 Similar to a lighthouse, they periodically send a Bluetooth signal, which denotes the specific zone of interest.
-Once an asset is equipped with Sensolus tracking devices, it automatically picks up the beacon signal when entering one of the zones you defined earlier on.
+Once an asset is equipped with Sensolus tracking devices, it will automatically pick up the beacon signal when entering one of the zones you defined earlier on.
 Thus, the location of your assets is known.

 Furthermore, a Bluetooth geobeacon is surprisingly cost-effective compared to other indoor positioning systems, which require installing wires.
 Geobeacons are easy to install and require minimal configuration.
 Furthermore, they are low maintenance, you almost never have to interfere and there is no interaction required with existing IT infrastructure.
 In addition, Sensolus offers all the required tools to create and manage geozones and have your indoor zoning up and running in less than one day.